 Two Types of Cards: production cards & withdrawal (move) cards.

-• Reducing setup times & lot sizes increases available capacity, increases flexibility to meet schedule changes, & reduces inventory.
+- Reducing setup times & lot sizes increase available capacity, increases flexibility to meet schedule changes, & reduces inventory.

 MRP vs. JIT (Internal Perspective)